BryanC05/NodeJS-Web-Scraper-Price-Tracker/README.md

 * **Bot Detection**: If a site blocks you, try increasing the timeout or rotating User-Agent strings.

 -----

-### Part 2: Additional URLs to Test

-Since Amazon is difficult (high security), here are three reliable websites to test your scraper skills.
-I have included the **CSS Selector** you need for each one.

 #### 1\.
 Quotes to Scrape (Text Scraping)